bcrowe/cakephp-api-pagination/README.md

 The `aliases` configuration key allows you to change names of the pagination keys.
 For instance, if you wanted to change "page" to "currentPage".

-The `visible` confiration key allows you to set which pagination keys will be visible in your rendered response.
+The `visible` configuration key allows you to set which pagination keys will be visible in your rendered response.

 An example using all these configuration keys: